Dynamoi LogoMusic Promotion · YouTube Growth

 How-to Guide

 TikTok organic growth does not happen by accident.
-It happens when you understand how the algorithm evaluates content, structure your clips for maximum engagement, and post consistently enough to trigger algorithmic distribution.
+It happens when you understand how the algorithm evaluates content, structure your clips for maximum engagement, and maintain a steady posting cadence (3-5 times per week) to trigger algorithmic distribution.

 This guide covers what actually works for artists building TikTok presence from scratch - no paid amplification, no creator networks, just you and your phone.